shuaffy/BEWD-Final-Project/01_Dev_Workflow/slides/slides_01.md

 During this course we will learn (at a high level):

-* Command Line / Terminal
+* Command Line / Terminal (spoke about already, deep dive..)
-* Git and GitHub
+* Git and GitHub (mentioned, more on this.)
-* Ruby programming language
+* Ruby programming language (spoke about. inline learning)
-* Rails web application framework
+* Rails web application framework (spoke about. inline learning)
-* (Basic) Database Modeling

-To pass the course you will need to:
-* Complete at least 80% of all assigned homework
-* Complete a final project

----

-##Course Administration

-*	What you will get from us
-	* 	In class labs
-	* 	Homework
-	* 	Slides / student handouts available in GitHub
-	* 	Instructor & TAs!

 ---